ErenUgurlu/WebScraper/README.md

 saves data to the database and you can list the products on the database in the app

+ReactJs for the frontend,
-In this project I use ReactJs for the frontend and nodeJS for the backend development
+nodeJS(electron js and puppeteer) for the backend, Postgresql for the database